 Since they dedicated this land to wildlife it has become a safe haven for all wildlife passing through.
 This is the legacy they will leave to conservation.

 To date, developments include having built roads, drilled boreholes for water, equipped boreholes with pumps, constructed waterholes and hides and built a camp from which they run a very successful Conservation Project which welcomes over 100 eco-tourists every year.
-They ran a successful tourism venture on a neighbouring Reserve for 6 years with great Tripadvisor reviews and have now moved the tourism venture to a reserve called Limpopo River Lodge, nearby, which offers stunning accommodation, the same great food and fabulous game drive experiences.
+They ran a successful tourism venture on a neighbouring Reserve for 6 years with great Tripadvisor reviews and have now moved to a lodge nearby which offers stunning accommodation, the same great food and fabulous game drive experiences.

 You will not find anyone more knowledgeable than Helena who has spent over 30 years on and off in the wilderness.
 She is an expert tracker, has crossed the Kalahari desert on her own and lived with the Bushmen for a year.
 She is also a pilot, a biologist specialising in Animal Behaviour (for which she obtained her PhD) , and she single-handedly navigated her way through the vast Okavango Delta in a leaking boat and survived!
 For 10 years she was the Operations Director of The Centre for Rehabilitation Of Wildlife (CROW) in Durban, South Africa during which time an estimated 40,000 animals will have been admitted.
 Helena is a mine of information and will enthral you with her fascinating stories about life, adventure and the world of wildlife.